Harlem World

 Harlem World is the debut studio album by American rapper Mase.
 It was released on October 28, 1997, by Bad Boy Records and Arista Records.
-Overseen by Bad Boy head Sean "Puffy" Combs, the album was produced by a variety of musicians, including Jermaine Dupri, Dame Grease, The Neptunes, and Younglord apart from Bad Boy's rooster of frequent collaborators or inhouse producers such as D-Dot, The Hitmen, Stevie J., J-Dub, Ron "Amen-Ra" Lawrence, and Chucky Thompson.
+Overseen by Bad Boy head Sean "Puffy" Combs, the album was produced by a variety of musicians, including Jermaine Dupri, Dame Grease, The Neptunes, and Younglord, along with Bad Boy's roster of frequent collaborators or inhouse producers such as D-Dot, The Hitmen, Stevie J., J-Dub, Ron "Amen-Ra" Lawrence, and Chucky Thompson.

 The album was released to favorable reviews and commercial success.
 It was nominated for Best Rap Album at the 41st Annual Grammy Awards and debuted at number one on both the Canadian Albums Chart and the US Billboard 200.
-It went on to sell 3.3 million copies domestically and has since been certified quadruple platinum in the United States.
+It sold 3.3 million copies domestically and has been certified quadruple platinum in the United States.
 With "Feel So Good", "What You Want" and "Lookin' at Me", Harlem World produced three consecutive top ten hits on the US Billboard Hot 100.

 Background

 After returning to Harlem, Mase and his childhood friend Cam'ron began rapping under the names Murda Mase and Killa Cam, forming the group Children of the Corn with local artists including Big L and Bloodshed.
-Managed briefly by Damon Dash, Mase was later introduced to Cudda Love, who took him to Atlanta where he met Puff Daddy.
+Managed briefly by Damon Dash, Mase was later introduced to Cudda Love, who took him to Atlanta, where he met Puff Daddy.
 After impressing him at a rap convention, Mase signed a $250,000 deal with Bad Boy Records.
-His name was shortened to Mase for broader appeal, and he quickly gained exposure through features on 112's "Only You," Daddy’s "Can't Nobody Hold Me Down" and "Been Around the World," and Notorious B.I.G.'s chart-topping "Mo Money Mo Problems."
-For Mase's debut album with Bad Boy, Puff Daddy enlisted a variety of producers, including D-Dot, The Hitmen, Jermaine Dupri, The Neptunes, Dame Grease, and Mo-Suave-A.
+His stage name was shortened to Mase and he quickly gained exposure through features on 112's "Only You," Daddy’s "Can't Nobody Hold Me Down" and "Been Around the World", and Notorious B.I.G.'s chart-topping "Mo Money Mo Problems."
+For Mase's debut album with Bad Boy, Puff Daddy enlisted producers including D-Dot, The Hitmen, Jermaine Dupri, The Neptunes, Dame Grease, and Mo-Suave-A.